-Fullerton East Coyote Hills Trail is a 2.9 mile out and back trail located near Fullerton, CA and is good for all skill levels.
+Fullerton East Coyote Hills Trail is a 2.9 mile out and back trail located near Fullerton, California and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Easy hike on an equestrian trail, good for trail running, family exercise The East Coyote Hills trail is a gentle slopeing equestrian trail that is sourounded by the Coyote hills Golf course.
 This trail is good for trail running or a easy family stroll for fresh air.
 The scenery is not much to look at as the trail is mainly off of Brea and Bastanchaury Blvds.
 The trail starts out relatively flat on Brea Blvd.
 Once you turn on Bastanchaury the trail gently slopes down to the lowest point by the golf course entrance.
 As you continue on, the trail gains elevation until you reach State College Blvd.
 Just before State College is the entrance to Vista Park where you can take the Panormama trail for a little bit of scenery.
 If you continue on the trail, you will end at Craig Regional park.